hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 		ringos copy-ring -s /root/ring-building/object-1.ring.gz -n <Swift nodes IP address>

-10. Copy `object-1.builder` file to all the nodes.

-    	ringos copy-ring -s /root/ring-building/object-1.builder -n <Swift nodes IP address>

-	**Note**: The `.buldier` and `.ring.gz` files **must** be present in the Swift nodes.

-	You can also copy the the ring files and the builder files to all the swift nodes using the following commands:

-		# ringos copy-ring -s /root/ring-building/\*.ring.gz -n all

-		# ringos copy-ring -s /root/ring-building/object-1.builder -n all

 10. Repeat steps from **6 - 9** and decrease the weight each time until the weight becomes 0 for each disk.[Set the weight to 50, then 25, and then 0 (w= 50, 25, 0).]

 11. Once weight has been set to 0, remove the disk from the ring.